plaudev/ParseHerokuPushNotification/README.md

 The starting point of these instructions assumes you have already followed Rob's instructions in Lecture #112 to deploy Parse Server on Heroku and those in Lecture #113 to deploy parse-dashboard.
 If you are stuck trying to figure out those, Geir Fjærli has an excellent & very detailed guide that will very likely help you (#4.1.3).

+For those not doing Rob's iOS course, this means you have clicked the purple "Deploy to Heroku" button at #4.2.3 and set up the environment variables on the Heroku dashboard (see #2.2.5).

 ## 2.2 Set Up Parse Server Locally

 ### 2.2.1 Bare Bones Node.js Web Server on Heroku